BOOK A WILD VOICES FOR KIDS PROGRAM!

 Please ensure the students are prepared for outdoor time with appropriate clothes hat , boots, insect spray, snack and water to drink.
 I appreciate having student names written on name tags/stickers so I may address them.

-I am an Applied Biology Technician and environmental educator.
-Delivering engaging creative lessons of citizen science bioblitz studies to children in nature through science based education and modeIing techniques.
+I am an Applied Biology Technologist and Environmental Educator.
+Delivering engaging creative lessons of citizen science bio blitz studies to children in nature through science based education and modeling techniques.
 I am very passionate about the outdoors and love to share my ideas to children so it may one day spring that interest in them to become a biologist someday.
 I have lived in the East Kootenays most of my life and belong to many societies that conserve and restore, ecological integrity in our communities and beyond.
 I have a very strong background in native plant biology and wildlife/amphibian surveying.
 I want to bring back the excitement and curiosity about the environment that all children should have and give them a sense of wonder what's really out there.

 "Patricia was very passionate about the topics and knowledgeable.
 She connected with students and made the lesson fun with all her materials to observe." - Anonymous

 "Patricia spent a lot of time and effort creating and setting up stations for the students to work through.
 She was very knowledgeable about the topics discussed.
 Her passion and enthusiasm was contagious." - Lori (Lorraine) Graham